MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-historical-analytics-reports.md

  :::image type="content" source="media/oc-bot-session-dashboard.png" alt-text="PVA bot dashboard.":::

-- If no Power Virtual Agents bots are integrated withe application or you don't select this option, the Bot dashboard displays the key performance indicators (KPIs) and charts for all bots.
+- If no Power Virtual Agents bots are integrated with the application or you haven't selected this option, then the Bot dashboard displays the key performance indicators (KPIs) and charts for all bots.

  :::image type="content" source="media/bot-dashboard-oc.png" alt-text="Dashboard for all bots.":::

 **Enable historical analytics for bots in Omnichannel for Customer Service**

 1. In the site map, select **Insights** in **Operations**.
 The **Insights** page appears.
 1. In the **Omnichannel historical analytics** section, select **Manage**.
 The **Omnichannel historical analytics** page is displayed.
-Select the **Add historical analytics for bot** checkbox.
+1. Select the **Add historical analytics for bot** checkbox.
 1. Select **Save** or **Save and Close**.

 The Unified routing historical analytics report will be available as a tab in the Omnichannel historical analytics report.

 ## Enable historical analytics for voice in Omnichannel for Customer Service

 You can enable the historical analytics dashboard for voice in the Customer Service admin center or Omnichannel admin center app.
-The metrics are available in the dashboard after 24 hours of enabling it.
+The metrics will become available in the dashboard 24 hours after you've enabled historical analytics.

 > [!IMPORTANT]
 >